superfly/docs/reference/metrics.html.md

 	-H "Authorization: Bearer $TOKEN"
 ```

-## Automatic metrics
+## Built-in metrics

-Fly also provides a few automatic metrics for your apps.
+Fly also provides a few built-in metrics for your apps.

 ### Proxy series